The First Step Toward a Permanent Home

 Fort Washington Men’s Shelter

-Over 200 people identifying as men live at this mental health residence that is also home to the city’s only shelter-based dental clinic.
+Over 200 adults live at this mental health residence that is also home to the city’s only shelter-based dental clinic.

 Learn More